Change passwordForgotten password Edit personal details

 What you will need to take to the bank

-• Proof of (UK) address.
-Many banks will ask for proof of a UK address in order to open a UK bank account, eg, a recent utility bill, bank statement, UK driver's licence (if this was not already used as your proof of identity).
+• Proof of (UK) address: You can self-generate proof of address letter from Gateway.
+You can also use a recent utility bill, bank statement, UK driver's licence (if this was not already used as your proof of identity).

 Banks near to the University